TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 .. note::

-    Currently, it is not possible to change color of molecules.
+    Currently, ``--force-color`` does not allow to change color of molecules.
+It can be done in PyMol.

 Options ``--keep`` and ``--discard`` allows to select specific objects for visualization.
 Both accept list of names comprising of full or partial object names.
 Option ``--keep`` instructs script to load only specified objects, whereas, ``--discard`` instructs to skip specific objects.
 For example to keep shapes of object and scope, molecule and clusters only one can call following::